WanomiR/Deep-Learning-School/README.md

 # Deep Learning School

-Here are my seminar notebooks and assignments from the Computer Vision course.
+Here are seminar notebooks and some of the assignments from the Computer Vision course.

 ## Computer Vision